-It has been a year since I stepped out on faith and walked away from my Corporate career.
+It has been a year since I stepped out on faith and quit my Corporate job.

-Since that decision, so much has happened in my life, from a personal and a professional standpoint.
+Since that decision, a lot has happened in my life professionally and personally.

 Related post: How I Quit My Job